ccmdesign/apolitical-report/source/pages/introduction.md

 Finally, the World Bank makes risk assessments as part of all its work, and these risk assessments may have to change if the way citizens and states interact change.

 This study explores what technology might mean for citizen engagement, whether for good or for bad.
 It makes a range of predictions and offers measures for governments to consider.
-It is one in a series of four notes from the Governance Global Practice on citizen engagement in the areas of fragility, conflict, and violence situations; governance; trust; and emerging technology.

 Unlike other studies in the series, this work goes beyond the World Bank’s standard definition of citizen engagement, which is “the two-way interaction between citizens and governments or the private sector within the scope of the World Bank Group’s interventions” (World Bank 2014).
 A broader definition encompasses a range of activities widely understood in the literature as political and public participation, which includes both electoral and nonelectoral types of participation.
 This approach is aligned with recent World Bank research that highlights the interplay between electoral and nonelectoral types of participation and their role in promoting accountability and development outcomes (World Bank 2016a,b, 2017).